ZeNyfh/serverUI/README.md

 ./start.sh
 ```

-This starts Tailscale, shares Lentron privately over HTTPS, and starts the app.
+This starts Tailscale, shares Lentron privately over HTTPS in the background,
+and starts the app.
 It also shares a local Immich instance at port 2283 for the Immich embed.
 Use
 `tailscale serve status` to find the URL to open on another device.